Quantum Electrodynamics in 2+1 Dimensions as the Organizing Principle of a Triangular Lattice Antiferromagnet: Abstract

 \section{Abstract}

 Quantum electrodynamics in $2+1$ dimensions (QED$_3$) has been proposed as a critical field theory describing the low-energy effective theory of a putative algebraic Dirac spin liquid or of quantum phase transitions in two-dimensional frustrated magnets.
 We provide compelling evidence that the intricate spectrum of excitations of the elementary but strongly frustrated $J_1$-$J_2$ Heisenberg model on the triangular lattice is in one-to-one correspondence to a zoo of excitations from QED$_3$, in the quantum spin liquid regime.
 This includes a large manifold of explicitly constructed monopole and bilinear excitations of QED$_3$, which is thus shown to serve as an organizing principle of phases of matter in triangular lattice antiferromagnets and their low-lying excitations.
-Moreover, we observe signatures of an emergent valence bond solid (VBS), which suggests a scenario where only the critical point of a transition from the $120^\circ$ N\'eel order to a VBS is described by QED$_3$.
+Moreover, we observe signatures of emergent valence bond solid (VBS) correlations.
+This can be interpreted either as evidence of critical VBS fluctuations of an emergent Dirac spin liquid or as a transition from the $120^\circ$ N\'eel order to a VBS whose quantum critical point is described by QED$_3$.
 Our results are obtained by comparing ansatz wave functions from a parton construction to exact eigenstates obtained using large-scale exact diagonalization up to $N=48$ sites.